 Worryingly, the band says it is considering just “a handful of international concerts,” subject to the Covid situation.
 Right now it’s rather difficult for foreigners to enter Australia and New Zealand, so one would hope the Oils raise their ambitions.
 Never mind your carbon footprint, “the time has come to say fair’s fair,” to quote from “Beds are Burning.”

 The “Resist” tour will promote a new album of the same name, due out on Feb.
-18. The 12-song collection, which “engages with the issues of today and tomorrow,” such as climate change (shocking!), were recorded with bassist Bones Hillman, who died in November 2020.
+18. The 12-song collection, which “engages with the issues of today and tomorrow,” such as climate change (shocking!), was recorded with bassist Bones Hillman who died in November 2020.
 As for the finality bit, here’s the official word:

 “The band also announced that this will be their final concert tour while making it clear that this does not mean the end of the Oils.
 Each of the members will continue their own projects over the years ahead.
 They remain very open to recording new music together in future and supporting causes in which they believe but this will be their last tour.”